MicrosoftDocs/power-platform/power-platform/alm/pipelines.md

 ## Admins centrally manage and govern pipelines

 Admins centrally manage all citizen-led and pro-dev-led projects at scale.
 Admins set up the appropriate safeguards that govern all low-code solution development within their organization.
 These safeguards not only govern the citizen developer’s initial exploration and eventual solution development, but also provide a path for how and when no-code authored solutions can join in the organization’s more managed ALM process.
-Benefits include:
+Power Platform pipeline central administration benefits include:

 - Customization of maker processes with the appropriate safeguards.
 - Automate, review, and approve maker requests (if necessary).